cstrap/awesome-2048-and-beyond/README.md

 - [HN Plays 2048](https://hnplays2048.herokuapp.com/) Join the numbers and get to the 2048 tile!
 However, this is HN plays 2048, which means anybody who is online can move your pieces!
 - [HN Plays 2048 (democracy)](http://hnplays2048-democracy.herokuapp.com/) Join the numbers and get to the 2048 tile!
 However, this is HN plays 2048, which means anybody who is online can move your pieces!
 - [2x2048](http://instapainting.com/2x2048/index.html) Join the numbers and get to the 2048 tile!, or have the most points at the end!
+- [2048 Numberwang](http://louhuang.com/2048-numberwang/) Join the numbers and get to the 6194 tile!
+Let’s play Numberwang!

 ## beyond the web...